Is your handwriting good?

 After a short while, he came to me and said “I saw your name in the signed book.”
 For a second, I wondered if that made him happy that I really joined… NOT.
 “Your handwriting is terrible.
 It’s your own name.
 Write it with care at least,” he said and left.

-Oshosama’s handwriting is nothing shouty, aggressive nor complicated.
+Oshosama’s handwriting is nothing shouty, not aggressive nor complicated.
 Each symbol is gentle and clearly articulated, all coming to fit on a sheet of paper with a perfect balance.

 Not that I thought I could achieve this level of mastery, but his words lingered in my head.